1. Home: Explore careers

 Volunteering

-You can join the army reserve as a part-time officer to get some experience of what life is like in the regular army and to learn new skills at the same time.
+You can join the Army Reserve as a part-time officer to get some experience of what life is like in the regular army.
+You'll also learn new skills at the same time.

 You'll need to: